Cruises, Bonaire, Caribbean and South America

 Visiting the donkey sanctuary is one of my favorite things to do on Bonaire.

-The donkey sanctuary is providing a home to a huge amount of donkeys rescued from the street.
+The donkey sanctuary provides a home to a huge amount of donkeys rescued from the street.
 They were used by the slave drivers a long time ago and then simply left on the island.

 You can drive through the sanctuary and feed them from your car.
 Such a sweet experience!
 We could even pet some of them from the car.